Self-esteem is the perceived value that one has of oneself and apparently for other people.

 Especially harmful to self-esteem is one's own condemnation; being angry with oneself, cursing oneself when one has done something wrong, etc. It can be attenuated or avoided by saying: What happened, had to happen, how it happened.

-You get a particularly good self-esteem when you have overcome yourself (i. e. goals that act as obstacles to his current intentional goal).
+You get a particularly good sense of self-worth when you have overcome yourself (i.e. goals that served as obstacles to your current intended goal).

 © It is permitted to use or reproduce this content without restriction on the condition of naming my website www.karlheinzhermsch.de and without changing or shortening the texts.
 (Please inquire about exceptions via my imprint.)